avilabon/MDEF_Albert/docs/term2/T2-04-FutureTalks/T2-04-04-RadicalSituatedness.md

 ### Session summary
 ![Radical Situatedness](../../images/RadSit.PNG){Width=100%}

-After the Internet Tour we had a nice outdoor talk given by Bani Brusadin.
+After the Internet Tour we had am outdoor talk given by Bani Brusadin.
 In this talk, Bani has offered us a bunch of concepts and terminology to talk about the new phenomena, relations, entities and realities associated with the internet and artificial intelligence.
 We have scratched at these concepts to look for the complexity and opportunity that lies on the surface itself and behind it.
-Some of the concepts are the vast automaton, syntetic minds, infrascapes of cognition...
+Some of the concepts are "vast automaton", "syntetic minds" or "infrascapes of cognition" among many others.

 ???+ quote "References"
     - Syntetic minds potcast: